IDCI-Consulting/HelloWorldBundle/templates/contents/courses/wordpress_en.md

  - Difference between article / page
  - Create your first pages
- - Integrate medias (images, vidéos, etc) and handle them
+ - Integrate medias (images, videos, etc.) and manage them
  - Create articles and classify them by categories
- - Change templates
+ - Change theme
- - Handle commentaries
+ - Manage comments
- - Handle users
+ - Manage users
  - Available setups

-####  WP: Create your own template
+####  WP: Create your own theme
 _4 hours_

- - WordPress template, how does it work ?
+ - WordPress theme, how does it works ?
- - Create your template : how ?
+ - Create your theme : how ?
- - Use the codex to customize your template
+ - Use the codex to customize your theme

 {day3}